LIQUIDITY AND OTHER UNCERTAINTIES

 Liquidity and Other Uncertainties

 Since early 2020, when the World Health Organization declared the spread of the transmissible and pathogenic coronavirus a global pandemic, there have been business slowdowns and decreased demand for AYRO products.
 The outbreak of such a communicable disease has resulted in a widespread health crisis which has adversely affected general commercial activity and the economies and financial markets of many countries, including the United States.
 As the outbreak of the disease has continued through 2020 and into 2021, the measures taken by the governments of countries affected has adversely affected the Company’s business, financial condition, and results of operations.
-The pandemic had an adverse impact on AYRO’s sales and the demand for AYRO products in 2020 and in the first and second quarters of 2021, resulting in sales that were less than expected in the first half of 2021.
+The pandemic had an adverse impact on AYRO’s sales and the demand for AYRO products in 2020 and in the first three quarters of 2021, resulting in sales that were less than expected through the first three quarters of 2021.
 AYRO expects the pandemic to continue to have an adverse impact on sales and demand for products throughout the remainder of 2021.